kunmi5/Awesome_Store_Sales/README.md

 and timestampdiff(year, date_joined, date_resigned) > 3;
 ```

-_Find the total salary paid to employees in the 'Finance' department._
+#### Find the total salary paid to employees in the 'Finance' department.

++ Insight: _Useful for departmental budget tracking and financial forecasting._
 ```sql
 select department, sum(salary)
 from employees_details